Blog – Hoangyeudoi

 That’s the reason why Promise was born to save the developers’ life.
 The Promise has the “chain” property that let us write the better codebase.

-Does it look better right?
-No matter how many functions you need to run continuously, they are still written in a straightforward way, from the first to the last one.
 Moreover, in the underhood of the JS system, the Promise Queue has priority over the callback queue.
 It means that if the call stack is empty, a promise and a callback are waiting; the event loop always adds the promise first and then the callback.

 8) Conclusion